top of page

 Identifying Key Policy Changes

-Assessing Internal Vulnerabilities
+Assessing Internal Vulnerabilities and Impact of External Actions

-A political vulnerability audit helps institutions evaluate their vulnerabilities, external changes, and actors.
-An audit could review the percentage of students and faculty on foreign visas, the lines of federal funding, and other interactions with the federal government or controversial policies that could create exposure.
-The audit reviews internal policies, funding, staffing, and other issues.
-Audits should address how effectively an institution can adapt to changes in federal policy and funding structure.
+For example, an audit could review the percentage of students and faculty on foreign visas, the lines of federal funding, and other interactions with the federal government or controversial policies that could create exposure.

-Enhancing Crisis Management Systems
+Enhancing Crisis Management Systems and Creating Crisis Communication Plans

 Final Thoughts

-Preparing for policy shifts during the Trump era demands a proactive and comprehensive approach from higher education institutions.
-Colleges and universities can begin to understand and navigate these challenges by conducting thorough political vulnerability audits and investing in strategic communications planning.
+Colleges and universities can begin to understand these challenges by conducting thorough political vulnerability audits and investing in crisis communications planning.

 Comments